 After a demanding week of work, Corris Little often found herself exhausted on Friday evenings beyond the normal tiredness.
-“Some weekends, I couldn’t even get out of bed,” said Little, now 42.
+“Some weekends, I couldn’t even get out of bed,” said Little.

 Beyond the unrelenting fatigue that went on for months, Little, a journalist from New York's Suffolk County, also put on weight and watched as her hair thinned out and her eyebrows grew sparse.
 While she attributed these changes to her busy, on-the-go lifestyle and the normal aging process, a friend suggested her symptoms might mean something else: an underactive thyroid.

 At her friend’s insistence, Little visited a Manhattan-based endocrinologist, who ran some blood tests at her first appointment.
 Soon after, she was diagnosed with hypothyroidism, a condition that occurs when the butterfly shaped thyroid gland at the base of the neck fails to produce enough of the hormone that influences every cell, tissue and organ in the body, and controls everything from one’s heart rate to body temperature to metabolism.